Aspirants appearing for the IELTS Writing test for the first time follow either of these methods-

 Prior to that, let’s have a quick look at the IELTS Academic & General Writing module.

-IELTS Academic Writing module measures a variety of writing skills which includes Grammar, Vocabulary and even the quality of content.
+IELTS Academic Writing module measures a variety of writing skills which include Grammar, Vocabulary and even the quality of content.
 You need to attempt two compulsory tasks here.

 For this module, you are supposed to write